-The School of Medicine incorporates a range of highly regarded educational programs, and as well as the research efforts of more than 1,800 basic and clinical faculty.
-Conducted under the auspices of various academic and clinical departments and multidisciplinary centers and institutes, their combined efforts make Duke one of the largest biomedical research enterprises in the country, with more than $500 million in sponsored research annually.
+The School of Medicine incorporates a range of highly regarded educational programs, as well as the research efforts of more than 2,000 basic science and clinical faculty.
+Conducted under the auspices of various academic and clinical departments and multidisciplinary centers and institutes, their combined efforts make Duke one of the largest biomedical research enterprises in the country, with more than $700 million in sponsored research annually.

 What Sets Duke Apart

 Our curriculum is like no other medical school.

 Ranked among the nation’s top 10, the School of Medicine’s unique curriculum is different from that of other medical schools.
 Students study the core basic sciences for one year instead of two, giving them the opportunity to devote their entire third year to a scholarly research project.
 Students care for patients during their second year, a full year earlier than their peers.

 The School of Medicine is consistently ranked among the very best in the country.